extendi/react-gate/site/usage/REDUCER.md

 # Reducer

-`React Gate` should be initialized by the store with the authProvider reducer.
+`ReactGate` should be initialized by the store with the authProvider reducer.

 This reducer holds the configuration of library and handles the runtime changing of settings.